xmos/xcore_iot/doc/tutorials/freertos/getting_started.rst

 RTOS Application Design
 ***********************

 A fully functional example application that can be found in the SDK under the path `examples/freertos/explorer_board <https://github.com/xmos/xcore_sdk/tree/develop/examples/freertos/explorer_board>`_.
 This application does not provide a complete example of how to use all of the RTOS drivers.
 It is, however, a reference for how to use most of the drivers, it does utilizes many of the software services, and it also serves as an example for how to structure an SMP RTOS application for XCore.
+Additional code to initialize the SoC platform for this example is provided by a board support library `modules/rtos/board_support/XCORE-AI-EXPLORER/platform <https://github.com/xmos/xcore_sdk/tree/develop/modules/rtos/board_support/XCORE-AI-EXPLORER/platform>`_

 This example application runs two instances of SMP FreeRTOS, one on each of the processor's two tiles.
 Because each tile has its own memory which is not shared between them, this can be viewed as a single asymmetric multiprocessing (AMP) system that comprises two SMP systems.
 A FreeRTOS thread that is created on one tile will never be scheduled to run on the other tile.
 Similarly, an RTOS object that is created on a tile, such as a queue, can only be accessed by threads and ISRs that run on that tile and never by code running on the other tile.